 The scientific programme started with nine 4-year projects, financing 10 scientific teams for about 2 MEUR.
-Today, 15 scientific teams are financed within five 4-year network research projects for about 6.5 MEUR.
+Today, 15 scientific teams are financed within four 4-year and one 2-year network research projects for about 5 MEUR.
 The programme has evolved from a 'stand alone' programme within Belspo, to a part of a more general programme of sustainable development, positioning as such the Antarctic research and the role of Antarctica within the global environmental system.
 The major current research themes are climate change and biodiversity.
-At present Belspo supports high quality research teams, internationally recognised within the fields of ice-dynamics modelling, biogeochemical modelling, food-web dynamics, shelf slope dynamics and marine biodiversity.
+At present Belspo supports high quality research teams, internationally recognised within the fields of ice-dynamics modelling, biogeochemical modelling, foodweb dynamics, shelf slope dynamics, marine and terrestrial biodiversity and paleoclimate.